Kore-eda Hirokazu : I AM The Truth

 As we sit down in the Palace Platinum Lounge, Kore-eda admits that while directing The Truth through a translator was an obvious challenge, he insists: “It was also a very stimulating and pleasurable experience.
 So, you could really come at it from any different language; if you put your mind to it.
 What I found was that if you can share a vision, then it didn’t really matter what the language was, especially because there were fantastic professionals involved—both in the cast and crew.
 That’s the ultimate truth that I came to doing this film.”

-To overcome the language and cultural barrier, Kore-eda sent letters to his cast throughout the film’s production, detailing how he was feeling each day; to inspire an intimate family set.
-The result is a well-developed and convincing ode to mothers, daughters and the complexities of strained familial love, in particular, how we choose to recollect and embellish the past based on our own emotional agendas, which often have no connection to the truth.
+To overcome the language and cultural barriers, Kore-eda sent letters to his cast throughout the film’s production, sharing his feelings each day to inspire an intimate, family-like atmosphere on set.
+The result is a well-developed and convincing ode to mothers, daughters, and the complexities of strained familial love, particularly how we choose to recollect and embellish the past based on our own emotional agendas—often with little regard for the truth.

-Cross-cultural collaborations like these haven’t always been successful.
-But, when they are, they have traditionally catapulted directors like Kore-eda into the Hollywood fray—something that other Asian directors such as Bong Joon Ho, Ang Lee and Shekar Kapur have done seamlessly—after successfully making well-regarded films, specific to their cultures of origin, that later became calling cards for significant opportunities to make films in America.
+Cross-cultural collaborations like these haven't always been successful.
+However, when they do work, they tend to catapult directors like Kore-eda into the Hollywood spotlight—much like other Asian directors such as Bong Joon Ho, Ang Lee and Shekar Kapur, who have seamlessly transitioned to Hollywood after making well-regarded films rooted in their respective cultures.
+These films later served as calling cards, opening doors for significant opportunities to work in America.

-When I ask Kore-eda whether he has considered making films in Hollywood, he says that he’s become open to the idea, after making this film.
+When I ask Kore-eda whether he has considered making films in Hollywood, he says he has become open to the idea after making this film.
 “Honestly, it was a fantastic experience.
-I learned a lot and it kind of gave me an opening to contemplate maybe working in America with English-speaking actors.
+I learned a lot, and it kind of gave me an opening to contemplate maybe working in America with English-speaking actors.
 This time around, I had a fantastic producer who gave me final cut.
-The way that I work in Japan is that I write, direct and edit my own pictures,” he said.
+The way I work in Japan is that I write, direct, and edit my own pictures,” he explains.

-It’s clear that The Truth is Kore-eda’s showcase for future international collaborations, in what is a rare cross-cultural project, which re-invigorates Deneuve’s singular talents in her role as the film’s matriarch, well-balanced by Binoche; as her exasperated and witty antagonist—to her persistent illusions of grandeur.
-According to him, Fabienne could only have been played by the French legend; whose films are steeped in movie iconography by some of the greatest European auteurs in cinema history, including the likes of Luis Buñuel and François Truffaut
+It’s clear that The Truth is Kore-eda’s showcase for future international collaborations, marking a rare cross-cultural project that reawakens Catherine Deneuve’s singular talents in her role as the film’s matriarch.
+This performance is beautifully balanced by Juliette Binoche, who plays her exasperated and witty antagonist, constantly challenging Deneuve’s character’s persistent illusions of grandeur.
+According to Kore-eda, Fabienne could only have been played by the French legend, whose career is steeped in the iconic films of some of the greatest European auteurs in cinema history, including Luis Buñuel and François Truffaut.

-It is undoubtedly Deneuve’s gravitas, that makes The Truth as entertaining and convincing as any voyeur hoping for a behind-the-scenes look at a celebrity’s domestic drama might have hoped for.
-Our amusement at Fabienne’s borderline tyrannical self-absorption, is in equal parts alarming, as it is in full credit to Deneuve’s understated enjoyment, dressing up immature sorcery as fashionably regal—leaving us frustrated by her lacerating barbs, while also being complicit in our laugh-out-loud reactions to her well-crafted narcissism.
+It is undoubtedly Deneuve’s gravitas that makes The Truth as entertaining and convincing as any voyeur might hope for in a behind-the-scenes look at a celebrity’s domestic drama.
+Our amusement at Fabienne’s borderline tyrannical self-absorption is equally alarming and captivating.
+It is, in full credit to Deneuve’s performance, an act of dressing up immature sorcery as fashionably regal.
+We are frustrated by her lacerating barbs, yet also complicit in our laugh-out-loud reactions to her well-crafted narcissism.

-According to Kore-eda, Deneuve, who never worked before midday, revelled in playing the diva who tells her daughter point-blank: “I prefer to have been a bad mother and a good actress.”
-When asked whether he shares her perspective, he laughs and reassures me: “No, I’m sure there are a lot of people out there who can do both: be great artists and great family people too.
+According to Kore-eda, Deneuve—who famously never worked before midday—revelled in playing the diva who tells her daughter, point-blank: “I prefer to have been a bad mother and a good actress.”
+When asked if he shares her perspective, he laughs and reassures me: “No, I’m sure there are a lot of people out there who can do both: be great artists and great family people too.
 In the case of Fabienne, she’s clearly not deft at living both lives.
 So, she could only do one.
 The whole point of the film is: it’s never too late to change.
-So, one has hope that people can.”
+So, one has hope that people can.

-Not dissimilar to that diaphanous line between fact and fiction when watching Tom Cruise and Nicole Kidman as a then-married couple in Stanley Kubrick’s Eyes Wide Shut, it’s difficult not to wonder how much of Fabienne is based on Deneuve herself.
-Kore-eda laughs at my suggestion, revealing that it was Deneuve’s entourage who were, at first, concerned that the character was too much like her real-life persona.
+Not dissimilar to the diaphanous line between fact and fiction when watching Tom Cruise and Nicole Kidman as a then-married couple in Stanley Kubrick’s Eyes Wide Shut, it’s hard not to wonder how much of Fabienne is based on Deneuve herself.
+Kore-eda laughs at my suggestion, revealing that it was actually Deneuve’s entourage who, at first, were concerned that the character resembled her real-life persona too closely.

 Fortunately, the great dame herself disagreed.
 According to Kore-eda, she insisted, “No, this person is nothing like me!
 I have no regrets about any of the roles that I’ve played.
 And my relationship with my daughter is great; it’s fantastic and it’s worked out beautifully.”
-In other words—it remains up to us to discern how much of this story truly reveals about living in the shadow of an icon when attempting the thorny task of separating possible facts from fiction.
+In other words, it remains up to us to discern how much of this story reveals about living in the shadow of an icon, when attempting the thorny task of separating possible facts from fiction.

-Lumir’s conflicts with her mother’s illusions as well as her own; foreshadows the folly of that task, when she tries in vain to extract Fabienne’s acknowledgment of her deeper insecurities, like blood out of a stone—with Hawke and Grenier’s beautifully naturalistic performances as her caring, yet indifferent allies—adding the necessarily grounded framework for Kore-eda’s central dramatic question of whether one, “Prefers a sweet lie or a harsh truth.”
+Lumir’s conflicts with her mother’s illusions, as well as her own, foreshadow the folly of that task.
+She tries, in vain, to extract Fabienne’s acknowledgment of her deeper insecurities—like blood from a stone—with Ethan Hawke and Ludivine Sagnier’s beautifully naturalistic performances as her caring, yet indifferent allies.
+Together, they provide the necessary grounded framework for Kore-eda’s central dramatic question: Does one “prefer a sweet lie or a harsh truth?”

 Kore-eda’s perspective on the theme of memory that runs throughout this and his entire filmography, is not surprisingly, philosophical: “I actually see memory as something that we actively remember, but in the recollection, it changes.
 So, I’ve always held it as; it’s more like a verb that you recall, that you remember.
 It’s a dynamic and moving thing.
 That’s the consideration that I’ve had for my films going back over 20 years.”